What is the Chino Grinder?

 The Chino Grinder is a 115 mile-long bicycling endurance challenge on the Perkinsville Road, consisting of a 35 miles of pavement and 80 miles of gravel traversing from from Chino Valley, Arizona (12 miles north of Prescott) to White Horse Lake near Williams and back to Chino Valley.

 Who can participate in the Chino Grinder?

 The Chino Grinder is an event for the experienced and well-trained endurance bicyclist.
 Although not technical, this is a challenging course with 9700 feet of climbing.
-If you have not completed a century ride in the past you should consider signing up for the 44 mile course or 62 mile course the first year to be able to gauge your level of fitness.
+If you have not completed a century ride in the past you should consider signing up for either the 25 mile, 44 mile or 62 mile course options the first year to be able to gauge your level of fitness.
 This will be an annual event so you will have the opportunity to try the 115 miles the next year.

 What kind of bike will I need?